 - Start-up.
 “Assembling the capabilities to get a new agency or initiative off the ground.”
 New shops or new in-house agencies.

 - Turnaround.
 “Saving a business widely acknowledged to be in serious trouble.”
-Agencies losing big chunks of business and staff.
+Agencies who have lost big chunks of business and staff.

 - Accelerated Growth.
 “Managing a rapidly expanding business.”
 Agencies adding lots of new business and staff.

 - Realignment.
 “Reenergizing a previously successful agency that now faces problems.”
 Potentially large traditional alphabet soup shops.
 Maybe they’ve lost a big client.
 Or lost some key people.

 - Sustaining Success.
 “Preserving the vitality of a successful agency and taking it to the next level.”
 Longtime creative hot shops.

 As much as I’d love to make a few judgements on whether you’re working at a “turnaround” vs. an “accelerated growth” shop, you will learn these things as you research the agency and interview for the job.
 But the point here is to know that not all agencies are in the same business situation.
 Even if they’re branded the same.
 For instance, JWT Chicago is very different than JWT NY.

 And, I think this same kind of thinking can apply to a specific piece of client business you’re on.
 Your challenges and opportunities are different on a new piece of business versus a legacy brand your new agency has had for many years.